 - 1. Vision Statement and Values

 - 2. Aims

 - 3. Legislation, statutory requirements and statutory guidance

 - 4. Definitions

 - 5. Bullying

 - 6. Roles and responsibilities

-- 7. School behaviour expectations
+- 7. School behaviour curriculum

 - 8. Responding to behaviour

 - 9. Serious sanctions

-- 10. Responding to antisocial behaviour from children with SEND
+- 10. Responding to detrimental behaviour from children with SEND

 - 11. Supporting children following a sanction

 - 12. Child transition

-- 13. Training
+- 13. Staff training

 - 14. Monitoring arrangements

 - 15. Links with other policies

 DOCUMENT DETAILS

 Approving Body FGB Committee

 Author The Leys

 Scheduled Review Annual

-Date of Policy January 2024
+Date of Policy January 2025

-Next Review January 2025
+Next Review January 2026

 At the Leys Primary School we have the highest expectations of personal conduct and behaviour.
-We expect all members of the school community to be role models and challenge inappropriate behaviour.
+We expect all members of the school community to be role models and challenge detrimental behaviour.